tntmod54321/soundcloud-autodownloader/README.md

  * doesn't care if a user changes their url

 # notes
  you can access the saved api metadata by using [sqlite browser](https://sqlitebrowser.org/) to open the sqlite file, or by using the `D` option with `manage_autodl.py`

+ the more users you add the more you'll probably want to increase the delay, I use 60 seconds for 8 users with always-paginate, but you can probably get away with less than that